zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

-4. The test case will test packet size twice in two different ways, and the packet created above (without the A and AAAA records) will be used a second time.
+4. The test case will test packet size twice in two different ways, and the packet created above (without the A and AAAA records) will be used for both tests.

+5. Create packet using [in-bailiwick] name server names only for
+   glue:

-5. Obtain the name server IP addresses per name server names for the delegation using [Method4].
+   1. Obtain the name server IP addresses per name server names for the delegation using [Method4].

-6. For the [in-bailiwick] name server names for which IPv4 address or addresses were obtained, take the shortest name and add the IPv4 address or one of the IPv4 addresses to a complete A record.
+   2. For the [in-bailiwick] name server names for which IPv4 address or addresses were obtained, take the shortest name and add the IPv4 address or one of the IPv4 addresses to a complete A record.

-7. For the [in-bailiwick] name server names for which IPv6 address or addresses were obtained, take the shortest name and add the IPv6 address or one of the IPv6 addresses to a complete AAAA record.
+   3. For the [in-bailiwick] name server names for which IPv6 address or addresses were obtained, take the shortest name and add the IPv6 address or one of the IPv6 addresses to a complete AAAA record.

-8. Add the A record and the AAAA record from the previous two steps, if any, to the Additional section of the DNS packet created above using the message compression schema defined in section 4.1.4 of [RFC 1035] where applicable.
+   4. Add the A record and the AAAA record from the previous two steps, if any, to the Additional section of the DNS packet created above using the message compression schema defined in section 4.1.4 of [RFC 1035] where applicable.

-9. If size of the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_TYPE1_SIZE_LARGE]*.
+   5. If size of the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_TYPE1_SIZE_LARGE]*.

-10. Reuse the packet as it was before the A or AAAA records were added.
+6. Create packet using [in-bailiwick] or [out-of-bailiwick] name server names for glue:

-11. Obtain the name server IP addresses per name server names for the delegation -- both for [in-bailiwick] and [out-of-bailiwick] name server names) -- using [Method4].
+   1. Obtain the name server IP addresses per name server names for the delegation -- both for [in-bailiwick] and [out-of-bailiwick] name server names) -- using [Method4].

-12. For the [in-bailiwick] or [out-of-bailiwick] name server names for which IPv4 address or addresses were obtained, take the shortest name and add the IPv4 address or one of the IPv4 addresses to a complete A record.
+   2. For the [in-bailiwick] or [out-of-bailiwick] name server names for which IPv4 address or addresses were obtained, take the shortest name and add the IPv4 address or one of the IPv4 addresses to a complete A record.

-13. For the [in-bailiwick] or [out-of-bailiwick] name server names for which IPv6 address or addresses were obtained, take the shortest name and add the IPv6 address or one of the IPv6 addresses to a complete AAAA record.
+   3. For the [in-bailiwick] or [out-of-bailiwick] name server names for which IPv6 address or addresses were obtained, take the shortest name and add the IPv6 address or one of the IPv6 addresses to a complete AAAA record.

-14. Add the A record and the AAAA record, if any, from the previous two steps to the Additional section of the DNS packet created above using the message compression schema defined in section 4.1.4 of [RFC 1035] where applicable.
+   4. Add the A record and the AAAA record, if any, from the previous two steps to the Additional section of the DNS packet created above using the message compression schema defined in section 4.1.4 of [RFC 1035] where applicable.

-15. If size of the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_TYPE2_SIZE_LARGE]*.
+   5. If size of the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_TYPE2_SIZE_LARGE]*.

-16. If if neither *[REFERRAL_TYPE1_SIZE_LARGE]* nor
+7. If if neither *[REFERRAL_TYPE1_SIZE_LARGE]* nor
-    *[REFERRAL_TYPE2_SIZE_LARGE]* was emitted, emit
+   *[REFERRAL_TYPE2_SIZE_LARGE]* was emitted, emit *[REFERRAL_SIZE_OK]*.
-    *[REFERRAL_SIZE_OK]*.

 ## Outcome(s)